 Will James Stacey is very honored to join Theatre at Southeastern and looks forward to help create great theatre in Oklahoma.

 Ms. Judy Boone is the Theatre Secretary, Box Office Manager, and administrative assistant to the Office of Facilities Management.
 She is an alumnus of Southeastern with a Bachelor’s Degree in Business Administration/Training & Development.
 She has received numerous awards for excellence in service, program coordination, and arts management from Southeastern, the Oklahoma Shakespearean Festival, and the Kennedy Center / American College Theatre Festival.
 She has been employed by Southeastern Oklahoma State University since 1997.

 So Young Cho

-Miss Cho began her music career at an arts high school in Seoul, South Korea.
+Dr. Cho began her music career at an arts high school in Seoul, South Korea.
 She earned her Bachelor’s degree in Piano Performance from KyungHee University in Seoul.
-Miss Cho has performed several recitals and concerts, and has been a piano instructor for several years.
-After being awarded the Master of Music degree at the University of North Texas, Miss Cho is continuing her doctoral studies in Piano Performance and is studying in a related field for vocal collaborative accompaniment.
+Dr. Cho has performed several recitals and concerts, and has been a piano instructor for several years.
+After being awarded the Master of Music degree at the University of North Texas, So Young Cho continued her studies at the University of North Texas, where she received her Doctor of Musical Arts degree in December 2014.

 Adjunct Instructor/Choreographer of Chorvettes StageWorks Company